kanchan191184/AzureDeploymentStepsForFullStackApp/README.md

      - For Azure deployment, set the sctive profile to azure spring.profiles.active=azure
   4. Secure senstitive Information
     For better security, especially in production environments, avoid hardcoding sensitive information like database passwords in your configuration files.
 Instead, consider using environment variables or Azure Key Vault to store and retrieve sensitive data securely.

+5. Got to your MySQL database server that you have created
+5. Test connectivity using MySQL CLI: mysql -h employee-mysql.mysql.database.azure.com -u youruser@employee-mysql -p

 ## To set enviornment variables you need to go to Container app in Azure.
 - From left side, choose Security > Secrets